-Hutchison world language students participated in the 2022 Virtual Language Fair, sponsored by the University of Memphis Department of World Languages and Literatures.
-Demonstrating their knowledge of Spanish and Chinese, Hutchison had a total of 38 students win awards at the fair, the most out of all independent schools that competed.
+Hutchison world language students participated in the 2023 U of M Language Fair, sponsored by The University of Memphis Department of World Languages and Literatures.
+Demonstrating their knowledge of Spanish and Chinese, Hutchison had a total of 21 students win awards at the fair.

-Note to the State of Tennessee: if you want to get legislation passed, put Hutchison girls in charge!
-Twelve sophomores wrote and presented five bills at the 69th annual YMCA Youth in Government conference in Nashville.
-All of the bills made it onto the Senate and House dockets and one was signed into law.
+Note to the State of Tennessee: If you want to get legislation passed, put Hutchison girls in charge!
+Seventeen juniors wrote and presented six bills at the YMCA Youth in Government conference in Nashville.
+All of the bills made it onto the Senate and House dockets, and one was signed into law.

 JK girls aren’t scared of these bones!
 They were fearless and loved being scientists as they took a closer look at the animal bone collection of Lauren Pharr Parks ’02, alumna and mom to Patty Mae ’36.